semaphoreP/codeastro/Day5/README.md

 ### Share your project with another group (x2)

   * Each group should spend 5 minutes summarizing their package they developed this week, and demonstrate what it does
   * Install and run each other's packages using the documentation provided.
-Sepnd at most 15 minutes doing this.
+Spend at most 15 minutes doing this.
   * Provide the other group with one thing you liked about their package and one suggestion/thing you found confusing.
-  * Fill out a Google form (link TBA) with your experiences on what went well and what could be improved?
+  * Fill out a Google form (link TBA) with your experiences on what went well and what could be improved.